There is someone lies dead in the bushes,

 the night Jo McDaid was wed.

-while mumbling ‘It’s getting quite late’,
+while mumbling ‘It's getting quite late,’

-and the best man bade them a hearty
+and the bridesmaid bade them a hearty

 farewell as they rushed to the gate.